 Recently, I discovered proof of a thrilling family story in a very unexpected place.
-I had looked for this proof on birth, death and marriage records, in the federal and state census, and just about everywhere else I could possibly think of.
+I had looked for this proof on death and marriage records, in the federal and state census, in newspapers, and just about everywhere else I could think of that might contain the specific piece of information I needed.

-But, just when I thought I had exhausted all reasonable possibilities, it turned up suddenly in a location I had only stumbled on by accident.
+Just when I thought I had exhausted all reasonable possibilities it turned up suddenly in a location I had only stumbled on by accident.
 A city directory.

 I’ll admit, I’ve known about city directories (as well as town and county directories) for a long time.
 I have even used them once or twice in my family history research.
-But, I had never found them to be terribly helpful (perhaps because they are so simple).
+But I had never made them a regular part of my routine.
 I see now that I had been overlooking a very important source of genealogical information.
+The more I learn about these valuable records, the more I am convinced that they should be one of the first places we turn to for clues about our ancestors’ lives.

-Not only can a city directory be a wonderful way to verify your ancestors’ location at a certain date, but they can add crucial personal details to your records for those years when a census or vital record event didn’t take place (which, of course, is most years.)
+Not only can a city directory be a wonderful way to verify your ancestor’s location at a certain date but they can add crucial personal details to your records, especially for those years when a census or vital record event didn’t take place (which, of course, is most years.)

-If you can locate your ancestor in a directory you may be lucky enough to find their exact address (which is very useful for census research and many other purposes), their spouse’s name and their occupation or business!
-Because some locations created directories yearly, this can provide a wealth of new information about your ancestors.
+If you can locate your ancestor in a directory you may find their exact address (which is very useful for census research and many other purposes), their spouse’s name and their occupation or business.
+You may also discover whether they have recently moved (and to where), or passed away, since these details were sometimes recorded as well.

 Here are Some Great Places to Find Directories for Genealogy Research for Free:

-Internet Archive: This wonderful site has many city directories, all free, use the search to locate the town and year you are looking for.
+Internet Archive: Another online archive that has many city directories, all free.
+Use the search to locate the town and year you are looking for.
+We have a how-to for this resource as well.

 Online Historical Directories Website: Lists links to city directories on many different sites by country, state and sometimes county.
 Many, but not all, links are free.